Sean Summers returns to Pick n Pay as CEO

 02 October 2023 - 08:46

-Former Pick n Pay CEO Sean Summers will be returning to Pick n Pay to take the helm again as the group’s core grocery business struggles.
+Former CEO Sean Summers will be returning to Pick n Pay to take the helm again as the group’s core grocery business struggles, with its present boss having been asked to leave by the board.

-He will return from abroad to take over from Dutchman Pieter Boone who joined the retailer two-and-a-half years ago.
-Pick n Pay announced it would record its first yet loss in the half year to end-August as its main brand struggles amid growing competition from Checkers...
+The announcement was made as Pick n Pay issued a dire trading statement detailing its headline losses per share of R1.29-R1.49 for the half-year to end-August...

 Would you like to comment on this article?